2025 Emission Inventory

 Greenhouse Gas Reporting Instructions for Emission Inventory

-- Greenhouse Gas (GHG) Reporting Instructions describes requirements and methods for reporting greenhouse gasses.
+- Greenhouse Gas (GHG) Reporting Instructions describe requirements and methods for reporting greenhouse gases for your facility or organization.
 GHGs are reported separately from other pollutants.
+PDF or video (6:22)

 Instructions to Complete Emission Inventory

-- Manually Add Equipment to a NOI in AEIR video (20 minutes 1 second)
+- Manually Add Equipment to an AEIR Submittal – PDF or video (20 min)

 Instructions to Certify Completed Inventory

-Once the inventory has been completely filled out or uploaded, follow instructions to certify inventory.
+Once the inventory has been completely filled out or uploaded, follow instructions below to certify the submission.

 Emission Inventory Guidance Documents Related to Construction Industries